 It is the sixth official Superman movie to be distributed under the might of the Warner Bros. shield.
 Now on Blu-ray and DVD, some have dared to call it the movie that would both determine the future of Kal-el's filmography, and that would shape the destiny of the DC motion picture universe.
 Of course, we're talking about Zack Snyder's Man of Steel, produced under the supervision of Christopher Nolan's Syncopy Productions.

-When Man of Steel was released theatrically last summer, insiders described the film as a reassessment of Superman's official backstory in this, his 75th Anniversary year.
-Here at KringleQuest.com 3.0, we found it necessary to share our thoughts about this film with you here because, as always, given that Superman and Santa Claus are practically next-door neighbors at the North Pole, we felt that you, our visitors, have a right to know our beliefs concerning Man of Steel from the perspective of a believer, not just of Santa himself, but also of Superman's continued commitment to Truth, Justice and the American Way.
+When Man of Steel was released theatrically, most insiders described the film as a reassessment of Superman's official backstory in the wake of Kal-el's 75th Anniversary year.
+Here at KQ5, we found it necessary to share our thoughts about this film with you here because, as always, given that Superman and Santa Claus are practically next-door neighbors at the North Pole, we felt that you, our visitors, have a right to know our beliefs concerning Man of Steel from the perspective of a believer, not just of Santa himself, but also of Superman's continued commitment to Truth, Justice and the American Way.

-And even though thus far, Man of Steel still has not exactly emerged triumphant (in the eyes of some, anyway), count on Warner Bros. and Legendary Pictures' ongoing partnership with the DC Universe to endure for many more years to come, including but not entirely restricted to the seed that will one day bring about the potential Justice League movie.
-(Hey, let's face it: it's about time Wonder Woman got her shot at making her own film on WB's watch!)
-Only then can we truly ask what's next.
+And even though thus far, Man of Steel still has not exactly emerged triumphant (in the eyes of some, anyway), count on Warner Bros.' continuing partnership with the DC Universe to endure for many more years to come, including but not entirely restricted to the seed that eventually gave rise to the Justice League movie, and its eventual follow-up.

 Your Elf Without Jingles remembers well the days before, during and after December 15th, 1978, when it seemed to certain others that the Salkinds literally didn't know what they were doing when it came to the topic of making a Superman film.
 In many ways, the late Tom Mankiewicz was right when he said, "To give the Salkinds credit, they saw, perhaps, the future of making a Superman movie in a way that no one else ever did."
-Whether or not the same will be said of Man of Steel still remains to be seen.
+Regardless of whether or not the same will be said of Man of Steel, now it's the Justice League's turn to shape the future of WB's DC Movie Universe.
 Stay tuned!